erik78se/Tutorial-Build-a-quick-charm/Tutorial_ Build a quick charm.md

 Author: [Erik Lönroth](http://eriklonroth.wordpress.com)

 ## What you will learn
+* You will learn about subordinate charms and how to use the implicit interface juju-info.

-You will learn how to build a charm using bash.
-Neither python, nor reactive is needed this time.
-It is also an example of how to perform a rudimentary sysadmin task with juju.
-Such as installing a package and writing a config file.
+* You will learn how to build a charm using only bash and hooks, which means neither knowledge in python, nor reactive is needed to complete this tutorial.

-To make it a bit more spicy, lets make it work on another linux distros aswell.
+* To make the tutorial a bit more spicy, we will make the charm also compatible with the linux distribution centos.

+This tutorial is good example on how to perform rudimentary sysadmin tasks with juju.
+Such as installing a package or writing a config file as a supplement to deploying full size applications or systems with juju.
+You will likely figure out better ways to do this as you progress, but this is a start in your journey towards juju mastery.

 ## Preparation
-You should have gone through the first two tutorials to have a proper build environment setup for juju charming.
+You should have completed the first two juju tutorials to get familiar with building, deploying and relating charms.
+This tutorial assumes you have completed them.

 [Part 1] - First steps developing juju charms
 [Part 2] - Adding in functionality with "layers" and connecting to a database.

-You will learn in this part:

 ## Create a "bash" charm
 Create a new charm with the template "bash"